ninja49384/V-index-Quantum-Resistant-Physical-TRNG/README.md

 Unrecoverable: Since the source is not an equation but a one time physical event, there is no mathematical model that could reconstruct the key afterward.
 Entropy Gate: The system only allows key extraction if the V-index confirms the presence of external physical interaction (noise), thereby excluding weak, software-based randomness.

+The generator does not rely on a single source of randomness, instead it weaves three distinct layers together to produce the final key:

+Physical Entropy (Microphone): Utilizing the Web Audio API, the system captures ambient acoustic noise.
+The instantaneous fluctuations across 128 different frequency bands provide a "chaotic core" that is inherently unpredictable.

+V-Index Algorithm: A custom mathematical model that analyzes the spectral distribution, weighted center (I), average amplitude (a), and deviation (AS) of the incoming audio.
+This module acts as the "Entropy Gate" if the environment is too silent or monotonic, the system locks to prevent the generation of weak keys.

+Cryptographic Mixing: Physical samples (2048 samples per hash) and V-Index metadata are cryptographically mixed with the browser's native CSPRNG (crypto.getRandomValues).
+The result is processed through an SHA-256 feedback buffer.

+Hybrid Architecture: Keys are not just the result of a software algorithm; they incorporate the unpredictable nature of the physical world.64-Character

+Output: Keys are 64 characters long, selected from a 94-character alphabet.
+This ensures the output fully utilizes the 256-bit security strength of the underlying hash.

+Quantum Resistant Approach: The massive number of variations ($94^{64}$) far exceeds the brute-force capabilities of current and foreseeable computing power.

+Zero Data Transfer: All processing happens locally in the client’s browser.
+No audio data or generated keys ever leave your device, ensuring total privacy.

 Usage

 Start the application in an HTTPS‑based environment (e.g., GitHub Pages).